 We know that ETFs can be traded like stocks, and there can be many fluctuations in the price.
 There is no certainty that an active trading market for ETF will continue or the listing will remain unchanged forever.
 Also, changes in market conditions might disrupt the ETF trading or trade significantly below its fair value during the downturn phase.

 A research paper titled ETFs, Arbitrage, and Contagion by Itzhak Ben-David, Francesco Franzoni, and Rabih Moussawi in 2012 suggests that the underlying assets are exposed to inherent shocks.
 Simultaneously, as the ownership of the ETF increases, the non-fundamental shock of the ETF markets also impacts them.
 As a result, there is an increase in the volatility of the underlying securities.
 The study also finds evidence that arbitrage between ETFs leads to contagion risks across asset classes and can also jeopardize market stability over the long run.

 ETF arbitrage offers a distinct set of benefits for the market and the trader.
-The ETF arbitrage mechanism helps the trader to lock in the spread profit as the ETF prices converge with its NAV in due course.
+The ETF arbitrage mechanism helps the trader lock in the spread profit as the ETF prices converge with its NAV.

 However, as the ETF arbitrage mechanism emphasizes the asset’s mispricing, it might increase the underlying assets’ volatility.
 Hence, if arbitrageurs employ the strategy judiciously, they can capitalize on the temporary price differential between share price and NAV.

 Before ending the discussion, I want to emphasize that ETFs look appealing, but be sure to conduct thorough research before making any trades.
 Study the historical performance of the ETF, understand its underlying risk factors, and analyze its performance in various market conditions.